danialgoodwin/dev/git-github-cheat-sheet.md

 #### Notes ####
 - Before you can `push` to GitHub, you must `pull` if there is any changes in there that was added before your files.
-- Before you can `push` to GitHub, you must have done the regular git steps also, i.e. `git add .` and `git commit -m "messge"`
+- Before you can `push` to GitHub, you must have done the regular git steps also, i.e. `git add .` and `git commit -m "messge"`.
+Meaning, there needs to be something new to push.
+- After doing `git push origin master` or `git pull origin master` once, then after that you can just do `git push` or `git pull` to do the same thing.

 ### Git Pull ###